Renormalized Chern-Gauss-Bonnet formula for complete Kahler-Einstein metrics: Introduction

+By Fefferman's theorem, if two strictly pseudoconvex domains are biholomorphic, then their boundaries are CR diffeomorphic.
+Since $\mu(\pa\Omega_r)$ is a CR invariant, it follows from (\ref{mu-Reinhardt}) that $\Omega_r$ and $\Omega_{r^\prime}$ are biholomorphic if and only if $r=r^\prime$.

+Finally, let us mention another global CR invariant defined from the $Q$-prime curvature on pseudo-Einstein manifolds (\cite{CaY}, \cite{Hi2}). $Q$-prime curvature is a local invariant of a pseudo-Einstein contact form; while it is not a local CR invariant, its integral is shown to be a global CR invariant, which is called the total $Q$-prime curvature and denoted by $\overline{Q'}(M)$.
+For 3-dimensional manifolds, the total $Q$-prime curvature agrees with the Burns-Epstein invariant.
+However, for higher dimensions, $\mu(M)$ and $\overline{Q'}(M)$ have different properties.
+For example, if $M$ is the boundary of a complete K\"ahler-Einstein manifold $(X,g)$, then $\overline{Q'}(M)$ can be formulated as a renormalized volume of $(X,g)$.
+The details will appear in our joint paper with K. Hirachi and Y. Matsumoto \cite{HMM}.

 This paper is organized as follows.
-In \S2, we review the basic notions of the geometry of CR manifold and complex manifold with boundary.
-In \S3, we introduce the renormalized connection and relate it to the pseudo-hermitian structure.
-Then we define the renormalized Chern forms by following Burns-Epstein.
-In \S4, we construct a transgression form and derive the renormalized Gauss-Bonnet formula.
-The transgression formula is quite general, and we do not impose any assumptions on the defining function.
-However, the boundary integral involves the transverse curvature of the definig function, which is not intrinsic to the CR structure.
-In order to obtain an intrinsic invariant of the boundary, we introduce the Monge-Amp\`{e}re equation for the defining function in \S5.
-This is equivalent to considering pseudo-Einstein structures on the boundary.
-In \S6, we compute our pseudo-Einstein invariant for the complementary domain of the tube in a positive line bundle over a compact K\"{a}hler-Einstein manifold.
+In \S2, we review basic notions of the geometry of CR manifolds and complex manifolds with boundary.
+In \S3, we define the renormalized connection by following Burns and Epstein.
+Then we prove Theorem \ref{first-mainthm} by constructing a transgression of the renormalized Chern form.
+In \S4, we introduce the approximate complex Monge-Amp\`{e}re equation for a defining function, and prove Theorem \ref{second-mainthm}.
+In the last section, \S5, is devoted to the proofs of the examples \eqref{muM-example} and \eqref{mu-Reinhardt}.

 {\it Notations.} We use Einstein's summation convention and raise or lower indices by the Levi form.
-The lowercase Latin indices run from 1 to $n+1$ and the lowercase Greek indices run from 1 to $n$.
-We denote partial derivatives by subscripts, e.g. $\pa f/\pa z^i=f_i$. \\